mesmotronic/react-three-canvas/README.md

 ## Usage

-The `ThreeCanvas` component provides a canvas for Three.js rendering with callbacks for animation, mounting, unmounting, and resizing.
+The `ThreeCanvas` component provides a canvas with a Three.js renderer attached, plus callbacks for animation, mounting, unmounting, and resizing.

 ### Example: Class component